Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 Bacon broccoli salad.

-Cornbread and soup are a classic Southern combination.
-The slightly sweet and crumbly texture of cornbread complements the savory flavors of the soup beautifully.
+Light and airy popover and soup are a wonderfully classic combination.
+Slather hot popovers with butter to complement the savory flavors of the soup beautifully.

 Finish your meal on a sweet note with a scrumptious chocolate Symphony Brownie topped with a scoop of vanilla ice cream.
-The combination of toffee chocolate and creamy ice cream is a true comfort food indulgence.
+The combination of toffee and chocolate is a true comfort food indulgence.

 How Do I Store Brown Jug Soup?

-Brown Jug Soup can last several days in the refrigerator for several days in a covered container.
+Brown Jug Soup can last several days in the refrigerator for several days in an airtight container.
 In fact, I love this soup as a leftover!

 But you won’t have any problem eating this up in no time!